atrick/swift/docs/TypeSafeMemory.rst

 class protocol, the types are unrelated; therefore, the addresses must be disjoint.

-Given any two memory accesses, at least of which is a store, that exist statically within the same Swift program, if the address expressions depend on a value that dynamically violates strict aliasing rules, then the program exhibits undefined behavior.
+It is undefined behavior for a program to have two memory accesses where one or both accesses are stores and where the address expressions for those accesses dynamically violate strict aliasing rules.

 .. note::